unswexplains/unswexplains.github.io/92e9b8e1a619/content.md

 %% Variance and standard deviation %%

-When we have a numeric variable, it can be helpful to know how spread its values are.
-One measure of a variable's spread is its range.
-Another measure is its interquartile range.
-Here we consider what are perhaps the two most commonly used measures - variance, and standard deviation.
+When we have a numeric variable, it can be interesting to know how widely spread its values are.
+There are several commonly used measures of spread.
+One is the *range* of the variable - the difference between its maximum and minimum values.
+Another is its *interquartile range* - the difference between its third and first quartile values.
+Here we consider what are perhaps the two most commonly used measures of spread - variance, and standard deviation.

-# Definition of variance
+# Variance

-Suppose we have a variable with $n$ values, call them $x_1, ..., x_n$.
+Suppose we have a numeric variable with n values, call them $v_1, ..., v_n$.
 You might recall that the variable has a mean, which is defined as follows:

-$$ \text{Mean} = \frac{x_1 + \cdots + x_n}{n} $$
+$$ \text{Mean} = \frac{v_1 + \cdots + v_n}{n} $$

-We define the variance of the variable as follows:
+We define the **variance** of the variable as follows:

-$$ \text{Variance} = \frac{(x_1 - \text{Mean})^2 + \cdots + (x_n - \text{Mean})^2}{n} $$
+$$ \text{Variance} = \frac{(v_1 - \text{Mean})^2 + \cdots + (v_n - \text{Mean})^2}{n} $$

 So, to calculate its variance, we find the deviation of each value from the mean, square the deviations, then find the mean of the squared deviations.
-The variance is sometimes described as, "the mean squared deviation from the mean".
+Because of the way it's defined, variance is sometimes called, "mean squared deviation from the mean".

 # An example

 An example will help to make this definition clear.
-Here's some data about the number of moons belonging to each planet in our solar system (courtesy of NASA):
+Here's some data about the number of moons belonging to each of the eight planets in our solar system (courtesy of NASA):

 ```
 Planet   Moons